CMakePP/CMakePPLang/paper/paper.md

 # Basic Usage

 *TLW: Give a short description of the design (maybe a picture?) and then briefly discuss each of the Features mentioned above.*
+Native CMake is a weakly typed language where all values are strings, and, in certain circumstances, certain strings are interpreted as being of another type.
+A common example is when a string is used as an argument to CMake’s if statement, where the string is implicitly cast to a boolean.
+In practice, this weak typing can lead to subtle, hard-to-detect errors.
+CMakePPLang implements strong-typing in order to avoid/catch such errors.
+CMakePPLang conceptually has three classifications of types: CMake types, Quasi-CMake types, and pure CMakePPLang types.

+First, CMakePPLang recognizes the types that CMake may interpret a string as in certain contexts.
+These types include: Boolean, Command, File path, Floating-point numbers, Generator expressions, Integers, and Targets.

+Quasi-CMake types are primarily conceptual descriptions of CMake types with specific roles not defined in CMake.
+These types are: Description and Type.
+A Description is string that falls under no other intrinsic type than a string.
+Types are strings that are reserved for the in-code type keywords for the types described here, like `str` for a string, `int` for an integer, and `desc` for a description.

+CMakePPLang also defines types that are outside of what can easily be represented in CMake: Class, Map, and Object.
+The Class type is used for objects which hold the specification of a user-defined type (the name of a user-defined class, `MyClass`, would be of type "Class").
+Classes in CMakePPLang can contain attributes and functions and support inheritance.
+Instances of these user-defined classes can be created to be used in CMake modules.
+Currently, Classes are represented using Maps.
+An object of the Map type is an associative array for storing key-value pairs.
+The CMakePPLang Map provides the same basic functionality as a C++ `std::map`, Python dictionary, or JavaScript Associative Array structure.
+Users can use maps in their code wherever they see fit, and maps are used in CMakePPLang to hold the state of object instances.
+Finally, the Object type is the base class for all user-defined classes.
+The CMakePPLang Object defines the default implementations for the equality, copy, and serialization functionalities.

 # Acknowledgement